 Nowadays the metalwork process can be truly artful to conceive a wide range of large-scale structures, assemblies, to the most unique designs.
 It requires discipline, vision, and strength.
-Since early, Boca do Lobo has no restrained to use different processes and tools to shape its furniture designs, by giving to our pieces rough yet powerful expression.
+Since early, Boca do Lobo has not restrained to use different processes and tools to shape its furniture designs, by giving our pieces rough yet powerful expressions.

 To form, to cut, and to joining processes can be a praiseworthy playground.
 An artful creative assortment of large-scale structures, assemblies, to the most delicate jewellery.

 Big-size shapes and creative forms are innate to metalwork, which involves time and careful effort from our blacksmiths.
 Consequently, fine-looking welding can also be a challenge.
 Joining each component must be at design service and overcome its functionality.

 The reward is to create luxury furniture that could easily be seen as pieces of art, being impossible to have two exactly equal designs.
 A real expression of exclusive and highly collectable design.